Today’s Reading: Matthew 5:17-48, 7:12

 Yes, Adam’s one sin brings condemnation for everyone, but Christ’s one act of righteousness brings a right relationship with God and new life for everyone.
 Because one person disobeyed God, many became sinners.
 But because one other person obeyed God, many will be made righteous.

 God’s law was given so that all people could see how sinful they were.
 But as people sinned more and more, God’s wonderful grace became more abundant.
 So just as sin ruled over all people and brought them to death, now God’s wonderful grace rules instead, giving us right standing with God and resulting in eternal life through Jesus Christ our Lord. – Romans 5:15-21

 God’s grace and forgiveness does not give me permission to keep sinning, instead it makes it possible for me to stop sinning.
 God’s gift of righteousness allows us to live in triumph over sin and death through Jesus Christ.
-Christ did not die to give me freedom to sin but to give me freedom from sin.
 Today I can stand before God “perfect” by simply consecrating myself to God and submitting my own lack of righteousness to His gift of righteousness.
 “You have heard…but I say…” Today I can live by what He says instead of simply following the least measure of the law.
 Praise God!!!